Surgery on Anosov flows using bi-contact geometry: Relations with Goodman surgery

-In this chapter we study the relationship between the Legendrian-transverse surgery and the surgery introduced by Goodman \cite{Goo}.
+In this chapter we study the relationship between the bi-contact surgery and the surgery introduced by Goodman \cite{Goo}.

 At a first glance the two operations look really different.
-First of all the surgery annulus used in the Legendrian-transverse surgery is tangent to the generating vector field $X$.
-In Goodman's construction we use an annulus transverse to the flow.
-Secondly, in the Legendrian-transverse surgery we introduce a deformation of the bi-contact structure induces a $3$-dimensional perturbation of the flow in a neighborhood of the surgery annulus.
-In Goodman construction the flow lines of the new flow coincide to the old ones outside the (transverse) surgery annulus.
-Despite these differences there are always choices such that the flows generated by the Legendrian-transverse surgery and the ones generated by Goodman's construction are orbit equivalent.
+First of all the surgery annulus used in the bi-contract surgery is tangent to the generating vector field $X$ while in Goodman's construction we use an annulus transverse to the flow.
+Secondly, in the bi-contact surgery construction the deformation of the bi-contact structure induces a $3$-dimensional perturbation of the flow in a neighborhood of the surgery annulus.
+On the other hand, in Goodman's surgery the flow lines of the new flow coincide to the old ones outside the (transverse) surgery annulus.
+Despite these differences there are always choices such that the flows generated by the bi-contact surgery and the ones generated by Goodman's construction are orbit equivalent.

 \begin{theorem} Suppose that $K$ is a Legendrian-transverse knot in a bi-contact structure $(\xi_-,\xi_+)$ defined by two contact forms $(\alpha_-,\alpha_+)$ such that in a neighborhood $N$ of $K$ the Reeb vector field $R_{\alpha_-}$ is contained in $\xi_+$.
-A flow generated by a Legendrian-transverse $(1,q)$-surgery along the tangent annulus $A_0$ is orbit equivalent to a flow generated by a $(1,q)$-Goodman surgery along a transverse annulus $C$.
+A flow generated by a bi-contact $(1,q)$-surgery along the tangent annulus $A_0$ is orbit equivalent to a flow generated by a $(1,q)$-Goodman surgery along a transverse annulus $C$.

 \end{theorem} \begin{proof}